jawy1248/CS260/startup/README.md

 - [x] Created endpoints in `index.js` and `database.js` that add, query, and remove values
 - [x] Added a feature to "Unsave" searches to `furn.html` and `furn.js`
 - [x] Stores the actual searches in the database to be saved later

+## Login Updates
+- [x] Allows for new users to be added on every page
+- [x] Authenticates existing users and if password is wrong, it rejects the login
+- [x] Has a userDB to store user data and authentication
+- [x] Restricts saved searches depending on who is logged in

 ---